Our inversion chair reviews will reveal some of the best on the market and share everything you should know about each one.

-Joint and back pain is not only uncomfortable, but it can affect mobility, one’s mood, and even productivity at work.
+Joint and back pain is uncomfortable, but it can affect mobility, mood, and even productivity at work.
 If you’re suffering from back and neck pain, issues with sciatica, or pinched nerves, there’s a good chance you’re still looking for effective pain relief.

 Things To Look For: What Makes A Good Inversion Chair?

 In general, most inversion chairs look pretty much the same, so you may be hard-pressed to notice any significant differences in one brand from the next.
 We only reviewed inversion chairs that we thought were good options, but here are some things you should look for in an inversion chair.

 A good inversion chair is well-made.
 When you sit on it, you should never wonder or worry about it not holding up.
 Keep in mind that if it’s your first time, they take a little getting used to, but you should feel balanced and safe (the inverted chair should not wobble).

 High-quality chairs like inversion tables have a heavy-duty steel frame and rubber floor protectors that keep the chair from sliding around.
 While a good inversion chair has padded ankle holders to help you stay safely (and comfortably) in position.
 Look for a chair with a lap belt if you want a little added security.

 For optimal safety, remember to select a chair with the appropriate weight capacity for your needs.